KrakeX/perl-padawan-bootcamp-2016/README.md

 	- [Test Driven Development by Example](http://www.eecs.yorku.ca/course_archive/2003-04/W/3311/sectionM/case_studies/money/KentBeck_TDD_byexample.pdf)
 	- Practice with a simple module with a test, you should.
 	- Summarize what are the main points behind the TDD cycle, Perl modules that aid in testing and list methods can be used from each module.
 Name summary3.pod.
+4. Review summaries with peers and create a single pull request with your group's tribute of knowledge to the Jedi Masters.
+Repeat each reading week for summaries.
+5. [Self organize](https://en.wikipedia.org/wiki/Self-organization) with your peers during week 2 to select what to practice and what to write about in summaries during the course of the week.
+Maintain the pattern of names and directories from week 1.
+Select an ammount of practice and summaries the whole group can commit to achive their commitment.
+Document your decisions with a similar format to week 1 in the next section of this document.
+Produce a single pull request when done.

+####Week 2####
-4. Design Patterns with Perl.
+1. Design Patterns with Perl.
 Understand Factory, Builder, Factory method, Object Pool, Singleton, Adapter, Composite, Decorator, Facade, Proxy, Command, Observer, Strategy, Template Method and Visitor.
 	- [Check patterns in Wikipedia](https://en.wikipedia.org/wiki/Software_design_pattern)
 	- [Contrast with nice graphics from sourcemaking.com](https://sourcemaking.com/design_patterns)
 	- [See them translated to Perl in Perl Design Patterns](http://perldesignpatterns.com/perldesignpatterns.html)
-	- Summarize three patterns either coordinating with your peers to collaborate or avoid repeating.
+	- Summarize three patterns either coordinating with your peers to collaborate and avoid repeating patterns.
 Provide an explanation in Spanish and an example with real life objects.
 In the lines of "Un cajon con utensilios de cocina se puede considerar un Object Pool ya los mismos se comparten entre varias personas que los devuelven para ser reutilizados ahorrando la complejidad de crear un tenedor y destruirlo antes y despues de cada comida a diferencia de un tenedor descartable de plastico que debe de ser instanciado y destruido antes y despues de cada uso".
-5. Review summaries with peers and create a single pull request with your group's tribute of knowledge to the Jedi Masters.
-Repeat each reading week for summaries.
-6. [Self organize](https://en.wikipedia.org/wiki/Self-organization) with your peers during week 2 to select what to practice and what to write about in summaries during the course of the week.
-Maintain the pattern of names and directories from week 1.
-Select an ammount of practice and summaries the whole group can commit to achive their commitment.
-Document your decisions with a similar format to week 1 in the next section of this document.
-Produce a single pull request when done.

-####Week 2####
-1. Modern Perl OOP.
+2. Modern Perl OOP.
 	- [Getting started with Moose](http://www.theperlreview.com/articles/moose.html)
 	- [Moose Manual](http://search.cpan.org/~ether/Moose-2.1804/lib/Moose/Manual.pod)
 	- [Moose Cookbook](http://search.cpan.org/~ether/Moose-2.1804/lib/Moose/Cookbook.pod)